nostradomus/atmega88-168-328_programmer_shield/README.md

 - atmega168
 - atmega328

- Programming should also work out well for other pin-compatible µ-controllers, such as :
+ Programming shield should also function correctly for other pin-compatible µ-controllers, such as :
  - atmega88

 ## Contributors

 If you are having any good suggestions, just drop me a line [:email:](http://nostradomus.ddns.net/contactform.html).
- If feasible, I'll be happy to implement proposed improvements.
+If feasible, I'll be happy to implement any proposed improvements.
 And if you are having lots of time, I'll be happy to share the work with you ;-).

 When you create your own version, don't forget to send us some nice pictures of your construction.
 We'll be happy to publish them in the :confetti_ball:Hall of Fame:confetti_ball:.

 ## :globe_with_meridians: License

- At this moment, there is no specific license attached to this project yet.
+At this moment, there is no specific license attached to this project.

 So, today, if you like it, have fun with it (at your own risk of course :-D), and especially, be creative.

 Oh, and when using anything from this repository, it is highly appreciated if you mention its origin.

 If you would like to use any of this work (or the whole project) for commercial use, first [contact us :email:](http://nostradomus.ddns.net/contactform.html), so we can add the appropriate license, which best fits your business.